 “I am the un-missionary…beginning each day on my knees, asking to be converted.
 Forgive me, Africa, according to thy multitude of mercies.”

-It is no wonder, then, that the genocide came to fruition in the very place where its message was first planted—the churches.
+It’s no wonder, then, that the genocide came to fruition in the very place where its message was first planted — the churches.

 A group of villagers watches us process back to the bus.
 I avoid eye contact with them, embarrassed that I have made a spectacle of their home and their dead.
 “Now you come,” their eyes seem to say.
 “Now you come with your cameras and your passports.
 Well now it’s too late.”

-Soon after our visit to Nyamata and Ntarama, one Sunday morning in September, I attend church with my host family.
+Soon after our visit to Nyamata and Ntarama, I attend church with my host family again.
 “He will save us.
 He will save us.
 He will save us,” the congregation chants.
 If there was a time for the Savior’s second coming, it was in April of 1994, but He never came.
 What makes them think He will save them now?

 “How old were you in ’94?”
-Sister Macrine asks me as we walk towards Kibeho Cathedral.
-I am currently in Kibeho as a part of my independent study project, researching the Cathedral’s dual role as a memorial and active parish.
-I am hyper aware that this trip is a pseudo-pilgrimage, my twisted, yet academically driven way of confronting my faith crisis.
+Sister Macrine asks me as we walk towards Kibeho Parish.
+I’m in Kibeho as a part of an independent study project, researching the building’s dual role as a memorial and active church.
+I’m hyper-aware that this trip is a pseudo-pilgrimage, my twisted, yet academically driven way of confronting my faith crisis.